Algorithmic Stablecoins: A New Approach to Stability

-The existence of a reserve is therefore the fundamental source of stablecoins’ stability – but it’s also a key weakness for the system as a whole.
+The existence of a reserve is, therefore, the fundamental source of stablecoins’ stability.
+It’s also a key weakness for the system as a whole.
 Let’s take a closer look.

 Collateral Reserves are Vulnerable

-Crypto was conceived to be a completely decentralized monetary system – in other words, a system where there is no single point of failure, and which did not rely, at any point in the process, on just one entity.
+Crypto was conceived to be a completely decentralized monetary system.
+In other words, a system where there is no single point of failure and which does not rely on, at any point in the process, just one entity.

 But a central reserve is at odds with this.
 A reserve is necessarily kept all in one place, and run by a single entity.
 By tethering crypto to an asset that is controlled by a single entity, the crypto once again becomes…centralized.

-And as we know too well, this comes with its own risks: the party involved might default or make mistakes; the issuer may go bankrupt, taking the reserve with them, or may refuse to redeem the tokens; or the reserve itself could be vulnerable to regulation or seizure by authorities.
+As we know too well, this comes with its own risks.
+The party involved might default or make mistakes; the issuer may go bankrupt, taking the reserve with them, or may refuse to redeem the tokens; or the reserve itself could be vulnerable to regulation or seizure by authorities.
 In other words – many of the problems crypto was designed to prevent once again become a concern.